13 Healthy Breakfast Ideas for School Quick & Easy

 Think of egg cups (also called egg muffins) like mini frittatas or crustless quiche.
 To make an egg cup, add your favorite protein liked diced ham or cooked bacon to a greased muffin tin.
 Add diced veggies and top off with beaten eggs with a touch of milk and salt and pepper.
 Bake the egg cups for 15 minutes at 350F.

 Egg cups or egg muffins are great cold or reheated.
 They are a great protein-rich meal prep breakfast food.
-For a healthy carb source to go with these egg cups, try this recipe for Air Fryer Breakfast Potatoes.
+For a healthy carb source to go with these egg cups, try this recipe for Air Fryer Baby Potatoes.

 7. Protein pancakes